 Students will register for two prescribed courses each semester (Spring, Summer, and Fall).
-Both courses must be dropped before the first day of the semester to receive a 100% tuition refund and within the first three days of the start date of the semester to receive a 95% tuition refund.
-No refund (reversal of tuition) will be provided after the third day of the semester for either class.
-During the first semester of enrollment, any tuition refund amounts will not include the non-refundable enrollment deposit amount (5% of tuition).
+Both courses must be dropped before the first day of the semester to receive a 100% tuition refund\ and within the first three days of the start date of the semester to receive a 95% tuition refund.\ No refund (reversal of tuition) will be provided after the third day of the semester for either class. \During the first semester of enrollment, any tuition refund amounts will not include the non-refundable enrollment deposit amount (5% of tuition).
+Students located in Oregon should contact their Program Coordinator for information on tuition refund schedules.
 Students who receive any form of financial aid must consult with the Torero Hub team if their registered units drop below the required number of units for continuation of aid.